gumpshroom/hccs-svn/README.md

 hccs2da.ash: stable automation script, run this after perming skills and before diet or spending adv.
 Optional: BAFH whitelist for auto consult.

-hccs2daconfig.ash: when you run main script for the first time you can set your configs, if you want to change them afterwards run this.

 hccs2daexp.ash: better but untested alternative automation script, EXPERIMENTAL AND UNTESTED, supports more IOTM.
+RUN "hccs2daexp help" IN CLI FOR INFO

 hccs.ccs: custom combat script for main script, should be automatically used as long as the ccs is installed by placing in css folder.
 (You need disintegrate, stuffed mortar shell and curse of weaksauce to use this css without modification, soul saucery is recommmanded if you have scaling IotM monsters.)